 Several Texas hospitals have had to transfer patients and delay elective procedures amid water pressure and heat issues caused by extreme winter weather, according to several published reports.

-St. David’s South Austin Medical Center had to transfer some patients to other facilities or discharge them after the facility lost water pressure, according to a report with the Texas news station KXAN.
+St. David’s South Austin Medical Center had to transfer some patients to other facilities or discharge them after the facility lost water pressure, according to a report from the Texas news station KXAN.

 Hospital CEO David Huffstutler told KXAN the water goes into the facility’s boiler and so it is also losing heat.
 But Huffstutler added that other hospitals in the Austin area were affected by the freeze and couldn’t take a large number of patients.